Canker Sore on Tongue: Symptoms, Causes & How to Get Rid of Them

 A weak immune system can promote the appearance of canker sores, which is why people with AIDS or cancer tend to have canker sores more frequently.

-A good way to cure a canker sore quickly is to brush your teeth and use a non-alcohol mouth wash at least 3 times per day.
+A good way to get rid of a canker sore quickly is to brush your teeth and use a non-alcohol mouth wash at least 3 times per day.
 The antiseptic properties in the mouth was are able to eliminate a larger amount of microorganisms, which keeps mouth tissue clean and allows the canker sore to heal faster.

 Applying an ice cube directly over the canker sore is another great way to numb the area so that you do not feel pain when eating.
-Other, more natural strategies to cure a canker sore include:
+Other, more natural strategies to get rid of a canker sore include:

 • Apply tea tree oil directly over the canker sore